Tower: Data Structures in Quantum Superposition: : Reversible and Circuit-Based Semantics

 \section{\CoreLang{}: Reversible and Circuit-Based Semantics}

-\CoreLang{} is an imperative programming language that enables quantum programming with random-access memory.
+This section presents \CoreLang{}, an imperative programming language that enables quantum programming with random-access memory.
 The operational semantics of the language is fully reversible, enabling a program to execute forwards or backwards.
 A \CoreLang{} program admits \emph{inversion}, which syntactically transforms it into another program with reversed semantics.
 A program also admits a syntactic translation into a unitary quantum circuit.
-In~\Cref{sec:main-semantics}, we extend \CoreLang{} with inductive data types and recursion to produce \LangName{}.
+In~\Cref{sec:main-semantics}, we extend \CoreLang{} with co-recursive data types and recursion to produce \LangName{}.